Learn about Indie Tabletop Club: a connected, cooperative platform bringing enthusiastic tabletop gamers to indie creators.

 I love the app!
 Only feedback I have is that it's really smooth and easy to use and actually quite addictive — I keep churning out lists every time i have a free moment 😅

 As for the game creators, we have made sure that our app development is not something that slows them down.
-All app content is generated from source .docx
+All app content is generated from source .docx files, making sure that we can release ruleset updates instantly without additional overhead.

 The app's key features are: